 If you’ve been hurt on the job, then it’s possible that your employer is culpable in some way.
 While this option certainly isn’t easy—or palatable, for many—one of the choices you have when you find yourself injured without workers’ comp is to sue your employer.
 Legal action comes with several benefits, mostly related to how much compensation you may get.
 Whereas workers’ comp generally only covers two-thirds of your lost paycheck, you can sue for, and possibly receive, your full amount.
 It is also possible to receive additional compensation in the form of emotional and punitive damages should the court find that your employer was responsible for your injury and that it caused you psychological harm.

 You should be aware, however, that taking the legal route can also be extremely time consuming, often taking months for a resolution to your case.

 Get Advice from a Workers’ Comp Attorney

 Being hurt on the job can be extremely damaging to your future financial prospects, especially if you find yourself unable to work for an extended period of time and without access to workers’ comp benefits.
-After you’ve been hurt on the job and can’t rely on workers’ comp, you should consult with an experienced workers’ compensation attorney, like the kind you’ll find at the Law Offices of Peter N. Davis and Associates.
+After you’ve been hurt on the job and can’t rely on workers’ comp, you should consult with an experienced workers’ comp attorney, like the kind you’ll find at the Law Offices of Peter N. Davis and Associates.
 We will fight for you after you’ve been hurt on the job so that you and your family get the compensation you need and deserve.
-Contact us today to find out how we can help with your workers’ comp claim.
+Contact us today to find out how we can help with your workers’ compensation claim.